Have you Been Declared a Habitual Violator in Georgia?

 - The fourth and least serious HV charge in Georgia is being found driving after your 5 year license suspension has expired but you have not reinstated your Georgia Driver's license.
 Effectively, you could have gone and got your license back but failed to do it.
 This is Misdemeanor Habitual Violator in Georgia.
 You will be facing consequences for committing a misdemeanor in Georgia, including up to 12 months in jail and a fine up to $1000.

-Being declared a habitual violator is not something to be taken lightly.
+Being declared a habitual violator in Georgia is not something to be taken lightly.
 It will have drastic consequences on your everyday life.
 Call our office to receive a free case evaluation and to see how we can help with your case.
 Many people assume nothing can be done about their case when there is nothing further from the truth!
 Our 50 years of criminal defense experience is unparalleled and we will do everything possible to reach a favorable outcome in your case.